aws/karpenter-provider-aws/website/content/en/preview/concepts/deprovisioning.md

 Karpenter publishes Kubernetes events to the node for all events listed above in addition to __Spot Rebalance Recommendations__.
 Karpenter does not currently support cordon, drain, and terminate logic for Spot Rebalance Recommendations.
 {{% /alert %}}

 Karpenter enables this feature by watching an SQS queue which receives critical events from AWS services which may affect your nodes.
 Karpenter requires that an SQS queue be provisioned and EventBridge rules and targets be added that forward interruption events from AWS services to the SQS queue.
-Karpenter provides details for provisioning this infrastructure in the [Cloudformation template in the Getting Started Guide](../../getting-started/getting-started-with-eksctl/#create-the-karpenter-infrastructure-and-iam-roles).
+Karpenter provides details for provisioning this infrastructure in the [CloudFormation template in the Getting Started Guide](../../getting-started/getting-started-with-eksctl/#create-the-karpenter-infrastructure-and-iam-roles).

 To enable the interruption handling feature flag, configure the `karpenter-global-settings` ConfigMap with the following value mapped to the name of the interruption queue that handles interruption events.